mqttiotstuff/mqttiotstuff.github.io/content/post/iot-system-description/index.md

-Which objects are son/off plateforms ?
+Which objects are "son/off" manufacturer plateforms ?

 ```
 SonOffDevice